-It is the burden of the state to prove each and every element of the crime you have been charged with beyond and to the exclusion of every reasonable doubt.
-An investigation of your arrest and a review of the evidence by an experienced criminal defense attorney may reveal defenses not immediately apparent.
+It is the burden of the state to prove every element of the crime you have been charged with beyond and to the exclusion of every reasonable doubt.

-Morris Law Group aggressively represents clients in regard to the following of criminal defense matters:
+The Morris Law Group aggressively represents clients regarding the following criminal defense matters:

 Driving DUI and DWI:

 A drunk driving conviction in Florida is an incredibly serious matter.
 Even first-time offenders face jail time, driver’s license suspension, and considerable fines.

 Boating is a fun family or recreational activity.
 Unfortunately, many people do not realize the severity of BUI charges and the dangerous legal situation you face if you are arrested and charged.